The Angry Filmmaker Survival Guide: Making the Extreme No Budget Film

 Kelley Baker is the Angry Filmmaker.
 But his independent films are not angry, they’re honest.
 He’s angry at the state of independent film.
 For Baker, it’s about telling the story, not what actors are starring in it.

 Kelley Baker worked in Hollywood for 20 years.
 He’s well known for being the sound designer on six of Gus Van Sant’s feature films, including My Own Private Idaho, Goodwill Hunting and Finding Forrester.
-He’s also made numerous award winning short films and 3 of his own independent feature films.
-The latest, Kicking Bird, was made with a budget of $6000 and has played to international audiences.
+He’s also made numerous award winning short films and three of his own independent feature films, Birddog, The Gas Cafe, and Kicking Bird.
+The most recent, Kicking Bird, was made with a budget of $6000 and has played to international audiences.

 “Finally, a film resource that tells it like it is! – – Jon Gann, Director, DC Shorts Film Festival